Psychology & Economics, Experimental Economics, Game Theory, Mechanism Design

 "On Relations of Invariants for Vector-Valued Bilinear Forms," with Thomas Garrity, 2004, Electronic Journal of Linear Algebra, 11, 24-40.

-“Unwillingly Informed: the Prosocial Impact of Third-Party Informers,” (2025) with Tony Hua, Karine Nyborg, and Jo Thori Lind.
+“Unwillingly Informed: the Prosocial Impact of Third-Party Informers,” with Tony Hua, Karine Nyborg, and Jo Thori Lind, (2025), revise and resubmit at Journal of Environmental Economics and Management.

 "Land Assemblage: Efficiency and Equity in Public-Private Projects" with Jonathan Pincus and Perry Shapiro, 2014, Research Handbook on Economic Models of Law, Thomas J. Miceli and Matthew J. Baker, eds., 14-32, Edward Elgar.